-The snake, Pseudechis Porphyriacus, biologically called the Red Bellied Black Snake, is a variety of Elapid snake, inhabiting the Eastern regions Australia.
+The snake, Pseudechis Porphyriacus, biologically called the Red Bellied Black Snake, is a variety of Elapid snakes, inhabiting the Eastern regions of Australia.
 The venom of this snake causes a notable sickly feeling; normally its bite is not that deadly and compared to the other Australian snakes, it is less poisonous.
-We often see them in Eastern parts of Australia’s swamplands, forests and in the woods.
-You can frequently find this Snake in the urban regions of the east coast of Australia, and so, it is one among the Australia’s well known snakes.
+We often see them in Eastern parts of Australia’s swamplands, forests, and in woods.
+You can frequently find this Snake in the urban regions of the east coast of Australia, and so, it is one of Australia’s well-known snakes.
 The aggregate full length is 1.5 to 2 m.

 The back portion of this Red Bellied Black Snake sports a black color and its belly’s lower sides are colored pink or crimson.
 The color of the snout is pale brown.
 This snake is comparatively a big one, attaining a length of 2 m, The normal size of this specimen is nearly 1.4 m.
 Similar to the Elapid snakes, this one too has its venom-tooth in the front.
 In the middle of the body, there are 17 rows of scales.
 The immature snakes resemble the eastern small-eyed snakes and to differentiate between the two is difficult.